cmcb-warwick/VolumeFinder/README.md

 # VolumeFinder
-This repo has procedures for volume analysis and spatial statistics of 3D point sets in IgorPro.
+Procedures for volume analysis and spatial statistics of 3D point sets in IgorPro.

-Two FIJI/Igor paired scripts represent two workflows
+Two pairs of FIJI/Igor scripts represent two workflows to move segmented models from Amira into Igor and analyse them.

 1. <code>VolumeFinder.ipf</code> & <code>amThreshTiff.ijm</code>
 2. <code>FindingVectorsFromSkeleton.ipf</code> & <code>am2skel.ijm</code>

 ###Volume analysis
 This code is to measure the density of microtubules in a stack of TIFFs.
 Microtubules are first segmented in Amira and then converted to TIFFs using a FIJI macro.
 Finally, Igor will work out the volume of the microtubules as a density of the volume in which they are contained.
+This was written for analysis of segmented data from SBF/SEM (3View).

 1. Segmentation is first done in Amira.
 Segmented microtubule labels have the value 2.
 2. Amira files are thresholded and converted to TIFF in FIJI using the [amThreshTiff.ijm](https://github.com/quantixed/VolumeFinder/blob/master/amThreshTiff.ijm) macro